 Another trail that is well worth walking is the Gumbo Limbo Trail.
 It also starts at the Royal Palm Visitor Center, and the entire trail is less than half a mile round trip.
 This trail is also a paved path and it is also self-guided.
 It meanders through a shaded forest of gumbo limbo trees (Bursera simaruba), royal palms (Roystonea elata), air plants, and ferns.

 There are many reasons why you should stop at the Anhinga Trail during your visit to the Everglades.

-- The wildlife is habituated to people, so you can get close and see natural behaviors.
+- The wildlife is habituated to people, so you can get close and still see natural behaviors.

-- Rare opportunites to view nesting water birds, such as cormorants and anhingas, at eye level and at close range.
+- Rare opportunity to view nesting waterbirds, such as cormorants and anhingas, at eye level and at close range.